 - Place the flour, sugar, and salt in a large bowl.
-Add in the yeast mixture and mix with a dough hook until the dough is elastic and smooth, about 8 minutes.
+Add in the yeast mixture and mix with a dough hook until the dough is elastic and smooth

-- Form the dough into a ball, place in the oiled mixing bowl, and turn the dough to coat in oil.
+- Place in the oiled mixing bowl, and turn the dough to coat in oil.
 Cover with a clean, damp dishtowel and let rest in a warm place until the dough doubles in size, about 30 to 35 minutes.

-- Once the dough has risen, punch it down and divide the dough into 16 pieces and form into long ropes.
-Form into a pretzel shape and tuck ends underneath.
+- Once the dough has risen, punch it down and divide the dough into 12 pieces, about 1/3 cup each.
+Place on a parchment lined baking sheet.
 Allow to rise for about 30 minutes.

 - In a large dutch oven, bring 9 cups of water to a boil.
 Add in 1/2 cup baking soda.

 - Gently place 2-3 balls of dough at a time into the boiling water for 20-30 seconds.

 - With a slotted spoon, remove dough to the parchment lined sheet, allow excess water to drain off.

 - Cut an X into the surface of each roll, about 1/4 inch thick.